Code-Institute-Submissions/https-github.com-alexanderjsn-number-game/README.md

 - The scoring would not update when a higher number was achieved.
 Resetting the variable scores to 0 fixed this issue.

 - The random number generator would add the number 0 to the scoreboard.
 To fix this issue, I added + 1 to the Math.floor(Math.random()) method.

+- The text inside the buttons would align to the left upon clicking on the "reset game" button.
+To fix this I used the "display: inline-block" value in the script instead of "display:inline-flex".

 ## Credits